-During 2012, our board of directors met four times and took action by written consent on three occasions.
-No director attended fewer than 75% of the aggregate of all meetings held during 2012 by our board of directors and by the committees on which he served.
+During 2013, our board of directors met six times and took action by unanimous written consent on three occasions.
+No director attended fewer than 75% of the aggregate of all meetings held during 2013 by our board of directors and by the committees on which he served.
 The Company encourages, but does not require, the directors to attend the Company's annual meeting of its stockholders.
-We anticipate that all of our directors, each of whom has been nominated for re-election, and Messrs.
-Geib and Hartman will attend the Annual Meeting.
+We anticipate that all of our directors, each of whom has been nominated for re-election, will attend the Annual Meeting.